semgmp/platform/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: unlock session issue
-about: Create a report to help us improve
+about: Unlock seesion not taking he right password if the first time a wrong password was typed.
-title: ''
+title: 'Unlock session'
 labels: ''
 assignees: ''

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+ession unlock issue "When a session password is created it work fine" but when i close the game and come back i am asked to put the session password, if for the first time i put a wrong password i will get a wrong password message, but when i put the right password the second time i still get wrong password

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Go to '...'
+1. Go to 'login with Tronlink'
-2. Click on '....'
+2. Click on ' unlock session'
 3. Scroll down to '....'
-4. See error
+4. Put a wrong password the first time, and put the right password the second time

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+The password is supposed to be accepted and the session need to be restaured.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

 **Desktop (please complete the following information):**
- - OS: [e.g. iOS]
+ - OS: [MAcOS Catalina]
- - Browser [e.g. chrome, safari]
+ - Browser [chrome]
- - Version [e.g. 22]
+ - Version [ 79.0.3945.79]

 **Smartphone (please complete the following information):**
  - Device: [e.g. iPhone6]